SgtSupergeil/OSR_Programming_language/README.md

 when the interpreter arrives at the line.
 Debugging and exception handling is implemented.

-Currently OSR features 23 instrucions
+Currently OSR features 24 instrucions

+## Todo

+- [ ] Better stack handling